hanggrian/socialview/README.md

 ```

 #### Commons
-The `commons` module has all `core` module components plus `SocialSuggestionEditText` that displays hashtag and mention suggestions as you type.
+ * All of core features
-You can use custom model extending `Hashtagable` and `Mentionable`, or even use your adapter extending `SuggestionAdapter<Hashtagable>` and `SuggestionAdapter<Mentionable>`.
+ * `SocialAutoCompleteTextView` for displaying suggestions as you type.
 ```gradle
 dependencies {
     compile 'com.hendraanggrian:socialview-commons:0.6.0'